 The Unified Namespace (UNS) in Manufacturing

 The Unified Namespace (UNS) – Overview

 In contrast to an application-centric architecture, a data-centric architecture focuses on the data.
 The idea is that systems and applications should be built around the data and be interchangeable.
 This is precisely where the concept of the Unified Namespace (UNS) comes in.
-A Unified Namespace (UNS) represents a non-hierarchical system architecture in which all data is accessible via a standardized naming convention and data structure in a central message broker.
+The UNS is an architectural concept that aims to make all of a company’s data centrally accessible in real time.
+Thereby, all data is accessible via a standardized naming convention and data structure in a central message broker.
 Systems that are connected to the US act as both data producers and consumers.
 You publish and subscribe to data via the central message broker and adhere to plant or company-wide data standards.
+The Unified Namespace (UNS) in Manufacturing This enables simple organization and access to data across different systems and locations.
+A more detailed introduction to the UNS concept can be found here.

+The Unified Namespace (UNS) in Manufacturing